kazumits/DataAnalysisForChILT/README.md

-# Data Analysis for ChILT
+# Data Analysis for ChIL

 This repository is *self-contained* (both codes and data are included).